Skip to content

 Specialist bad credit lenders

-Who lends to applicants with CCJs, defaults, or IVAs, and what rates and terms to expect.
+Who lends to people with CCJs, defaults or IVAs, and the rates and terms you can expect.

 4 min readWritten by Brett Logan

-Specialist lenders exist specifically to help borrowers that high street banks turn away.
-If you’ve been declined by a mainstream lender because of credit issues, there are still options.
-This guide explains what specialist lenders are, how they work, and why you’ll almost certainly need a broker to access them.
+Specialist lenders exist to help the borrowers that high street banks turn away.
+If you have been [declined by a mainstream lender](/mortgage-types/mortgage-refused) over credit issues, you still have options.
+This guide explains what specialist lenders are, how they work, and why you will almost certainly need a broker to reach them.

 What are specialist lenders?

-Specialist lenders (sometimes called adverse-credit or sub-prime lenders) are mortgage providers who accept applications that mainstream banks and building societies won’t.
-They have more flexible criteria and are experienced in assessing borrowers with complex backgrounds.
+Specialist lenders, sometimes called adverse-credit or sub-prime lenders, are mortgage providers who accept applications that mainstream banks and building societies decline.
+Their criteria are more flexible, and they are used to assessing borrowers with complicated backgrounds.

-They aren’t on the high street and most don’t advertise directly to consumers.
-Instead, they work through mortgage brokers who understand their criteria and can present your case in the right way.
+You will not find them on the high street, and most do not advertise to the public.
+They work through mortgage brokers who know their criteria and can put your case forward in the right way.

 How do specialist lenders differ from high street banks?